Eileen

 Notable People Named Eileen

-Eileen Marie Collins is a retired NASA astronaut and United States Air Force (USAF) colonel, known for being the first woman to pilot the Space Shuttle and the first to command a Space Shuttle mission.
+Eileen Marie Collins, a retired NASA astronaut and Air Force colonel, made history as the first woman to pilot and command the Space Shuttle.

-Eileen Feng Gu, also known as Gu Ailing, is a freestyle skier who competes for China in halfpipe, slopestyle, and big air events, despite being born in the United States.
+Eileen Feng Gu, known as Gu Ailing, is a U.S.-born freestyle skier who has represented China in halfpipe, slopestyle, and big air events since 2019.

-Eileen Spinelli is a renowned American author known for her children's books and poetry.
+Eileen Spinelli is an American author known for her children's books and poetry.

-Eileen Brennan was an American actress known for her roles in Divorce American Style and The Last Picture Show, earning her a BAFTA Award nomination.
+Eileen Brennan was an acclaimed American actress who earned a BAFTA nomination for her role in The Last Picture Show.

-Eileen Farrell was a renowned American soprano with a nearly 60-year career, known for her exceptional operatic voice and performances in both classical and popular music.
+Eileen Farrell was a renowned American soprano celebrated for her magnificent voice and versatile 60-year career spanning classical and popular music.

-Eileen Vartan Barker is a renowned sociology professor, emeritus member of the London School of Economics, and founder of the Information Network Focus on Religious Movements (INFORM), known for her expertise in cults and new religious movements.
+Eileen Vartan Barker is a distinguished sociology professor emeritus at the London School of Economics, known for founding INFORM and her influential studies on cults and new religious movements.

-Eileen Cooper is a renowned British artist recognized for her work as a painter and printmaker.
+Eileen Cooper is a British painter and printmaker.

-Anna Eileen Heckart was a renowned American stage and screen actress with a career spanning almost six decades.
+Anna Eileen Heckart was an American stage and screen actress with a career lasting nearly 60 years.

 Vivian Whitaker